griscz/beam-college/day2/README.md

-## Beam College: Assets for day 2
+## Beam College Day 2 Assets

 This directory contains the assets for day 2 of Beam College.

 It currently has:
+ * Slides for "DoFn lifecycle and user code requirements"
+ * Slides for "Branching and merging PCollections"
- * Colab file for "Joins & PCollection splitting" lab
+ * Notebook for "Joins & PCollection splitting" lab
+ * Slides for "Advanced grouping and aggregations"
- * Colab file for "Advanced grouping and aggregations" lab
+ * Notebook for "Advanced grouping and aggregations" lab